-Once PayPal switched to email addresses instead of PDAs, the company needed a way to make sure new accounts were being opened by real humans instead of bots.
+Once PayPal switched to email addresses instead of PDAs, the company needed a way to ensure new accounts were being opened by real humans instead of bots.
 Levchin and his team implemented a kind of CAPTCHA that would pop up during important transactions to help prevent automated attempts at fraud.
-The Gausebeck–Levchin test displayed distorted text on screen that was difficult for programs but easy for humans to recognize.
+The Gausebeck–Levchin test displayed distorted text on the screen that was difficult for programs but easy for humans to recognize.

 PayPal Goes Public

 Levchin stayed connected with his fellow members of the PayPal Mafia.
-In the following years, he would continue to work closely with Peter Thiel, Elon Musk and a few others, co-founding and investing together in each other’s new tech startups and projects.
+In the following years, he would continue to work closely with Peter Thiel, Elon Musk, and a few others, co-founding and investing together in each other’s new tech startups and projects.

 What Is Max Levchin Known For?